789ni812/imgdescriptor/spec.md

   - Pass story context to AI for continuation
   - Write tests for story history management
   - **Commit:** `feat(story): add story history and context management`

+### Developer Mock Mode for Fast UI/UX Review (2025-06-24)
+**Objective:** Allow developers to instantly review UI changes by toggling between real and mocked responses for image upload, image description, and story generation.

+#### Features
+- Config file (`src/lib/config.ts`) to enable/disable mocks for:
+  - Image upload (use a static image)
+  - Image description (use a static or random description)
+  - Story generation (use a static or random story)
+- When enabled, the app instantly returns mock data instead of calling the real API/AI.
+- Works independently for each feature (can mock one, two, or all three).
+- (Optional) UI toggle in dev mode to enable/disable mocks without code changes.

+#### Status
+- **Implemented and enabled for all features via config.**
+- Toggle mocks by editing `src/lib/config.ts`.

+#### Steps
+1. Create `src/lib/config.ts` with mock flags for each feature. **(Done)**
+2. Update hooks (`useImageAnalysis`, `useStoryGeneration`) to use config and return mock data if enabled. **(Done)**
+3. Provide mock data (static image in `public/`, mock description/story strings). **(Done)**
+4. (Optional) Add a dev-only UI toggle for enabling/disabling mocks.

+#### Benefits
+- Instantly see UI changes without waiting for AI responses.
+- Test all flows, including error states, with predictable data.

 ---